simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 Initially, my goal was to build a tool to fuzz Android native libraries with libfuzzer and QEMU to perform binary-only code-coverage fuzzing.
 I checked if someone has already worked on this, but I couldn't find any such public implementations.
 So, to achieve this, I decided to patch QEMU and libFuzzer and dug deep into some internals of QEMU, QEMU TCG, ELF loaders, libFuzzer's custom coverage.
 In doing so, I built `Sloth`🦥 framework which I can fuzz Android Native libraries.

-> I make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this as QUME 🤔) on `x86_64` host to emulate aarch64 Android libraries.
+> I make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this QUME 🤔) on `x86_64` host to emulate aarch64 Android libraries.

 ## QEMU Internals